openedx/openedx-aspects/docs/how-tos/superset_extra_assets.rst

 Superset extra assets
 *********************

-Developers user the `superset-extra-assets` patch to add extra assets to Superset and those will be imported at initialization.
+Developers can use the `superset-extra-assets` patch to add extra assets to Superset and those will be imported at initialization.

 An example a tutor inline plugin using the patch is the following: